McConnell again blocks quick vote on $2,000 stimulus checks, slams 'socialism for rich people'

 "The data show that many upper-middle class Americans have kept their job, work remotely and remain totally financially comfortable," McConnell said.
 "On the other hand, some of our fellow citizens have had their entire existence is turned upside down and continue to suffer terribly.
 We do not need to let the speaker of the House do socialism for rich people in order to help those who need help."

-The majority leader earlier this week introduced his own bill for $2,000 stimulus checks that also addressed other Trump priorities including repealing controversial Section 230 liability protections for online platforms and investigating election security.
+The majority leader earlier this week introduced his own bill for $2,000 stimulus checks, tying them to other Trump priorities: repealing controversial Section 230 liability protections for online platforms and investigating election security.
 He made no promises that the bill would be considered, only vague comments that the Senate would "begin a process to bring these three priorities into focus."

 McConnell also Wednesday emphasized that just this week the president signed a $900 billion stimulus package that included "targeted" stimulus efforts.